slowernews/wisdom-tldr/README.md

 > *'Every person feels loved in a different form.'*

-> *'On a serious conversation with a SO, talk about three things:<br>
+> *'On a serious conversation with a SO, instead of generalizing, talk about three things:<br>
 First, your observations, or what you have noticed is happening in your relationship.<br>
 Next talk about how the observation has made you feel.
 Finally, discuss your values.'*